 “I see it.”
 The pilot sets about getting his helicopter in line with the small airfield.
-They’d been flying without issue looking for a place to land and possibly resupply when they were hit by rifle fire.
+They’d been flying without issue looking for a place to land and possibly resupply when suddenly they were hit by rifle fire.
 Some survivors decided no one should be taking to the skies.
 The damage didn’t seem bad at first.
 Then the main engine went.
 His years of experience and training took over.
 Autorotation was the only way the bird would land.
 He lowered his pitch, reducing his lift and drag, and started descending.
-Keeping the correct glide angle was tough but so far so good.
+Keeping the correct glide angle was tough, but so far, so good.
 His passenger, a mechanic he’d known for years now his apocalypse survival partner held on tight.
-“Don’t worry man.
+“Don’t worry, man.
 I’ve got this.”
-He believed his words he just hoped his skill set was up to snuff.
+He believed his words; he just hoped his skill set was up to snuff.

 “Thank me later we gotta get the hell out of here.”
 They both undid their seatbelts and jumped out.
 They ran towards the hanger 200 yards away.
-As they ran the hanger’s main doors began to open.
-A motor started and someone began towing out a helicopter.
-A Bell 222.
+As they ran, the hanger’s main doors began to open.
+A motor started, and someone began towing out a helicopter, a Bell 222.
 They didn’t stop running.
 They covered the distance quickly.
 The person pulling the copter turned, raised a pistol, and shot.
 “Sonuvabitch!”
-They dove to the ground as the person continued pulling the copter till it was clear of the hanger.
+The two men fell to the ground as the person continued pulling the helicopter until it was clear of the hanger.
 They quickly undid the tug and jumped in.
 The sounds of the engines starting brought the two men to their feet.
 They ran towards the chopper just as the first groans of the undead filled the air.
-Arms waving they made their way.
+Arms waving, they made their way.
 The pilot was trying to take off in a hurry.
 They made it to the side, “Please help us!”
 They looked over their shoulders as the shamblers began hitting the fence.
 “Please!”
-Lights begin to show through the trees as something came down the road.
+Lights start to show through the trees as something came down the road.

 The pilot continues to gain altitude.
 The pilot from the downed copter puts on a set of headphones he motions for his companion to do the same.
 “Thank you!”
 The pilot doesn’t respond.
 “People call me Hook.
 This other guy is a Wrench Bender.”
 Silence from the cockpit.
 “We’d probably be dead if it wasn’t for you.”

 “Get out!
 On the ground now!”
 The two scrambled out of the passenger compartment stumbling to the ground.
 “Facedown!
 Spread those legs!
 Hands behind your heads!”
 They didn’t think of protesting.
-They’d seen bodies on the side of the road.
-Headshots from behind.
-They were quickly realizing they be joining those poor unfortunate souls.
+They’d seen bodies on the side of the road with the holes from headshots from behind.
+They quickly realized they would be joining those poor unfortunate souls.
 “Now who the fuck are you and where did you come from?
 Who the fuck were those assholes chasing you?
 Why were they?”

 “Hey, miss.
 Miss.
 Please.
 You saved us.
 Please.”
 Wrench Bender visibly flinched as the barrel whipped towards Him, “Please.
 We were trying to find someplace safe.
 We got hit by gunfire.
 It screwed our bird.
 We didn’t know you were there.
 I swear.”